cliqz-oss/browser-ios/BUILDING.md

 ./checkout.sh
 ```

-> If checkout fails with an error like `fatal: Not a git repository (or any of the parent directories): .git` you may have to remove the `~/Library/Caches/org.carthage.CarthageKit` directory first.
-See [this Carthage issue](https://github.com/Carthage/Carthage/issues/407)

 At this point you have checked out the source code for both the Firefox for iOS project and it's dependencies.
 You can now build and run the application.